-The Gotto Lecture Series is made possible through a generous contribution from Anita and Dr. Tony Gotto to the Generation to Generation Capital Campaign.
-The Gottos have been members of Fifth Avenue Presbyterian church since 1998.
+The Gotto Lecture Series is made possible through the generosity of Anita and Dr. Tony Gotto.
+The Gottos have been members of Fifth Avenue Presbyterian Church since 1998.

 Through the Gotto Lecture Series, Fifth Avenue will offer compelling talks and presentations by renowned theologians and preachers, writers and scholars, across a range of faith traditions and academic disciplines.
 This series will build on the success of our visiting authors program, created in 2010, which has featured such acclaimed writers as Thomas Long, Marilynne Robinson, Barbara Brown Taylor and Christian Wiman.